particle-iot/docs/src/content/reference/device-os/firmware.md

 Calling this function marks the device as available for updates.
 When updates are enabled, updates triggered from the cloud are delivered to the device.

+In addition, a cloud-side system event will be emitted when updates are enabled,
+`particle/device/updates/enabled` with a data value of `true`.

 **Since 1.2.0**